-Mr. Raymond Soong, who became a director and Chairman of the Board of the Company effective March 1993, is also the Chairman of the Board of the Lite-On Group, Silitek, LSC, Taiwan Lite-On, Diodes-China and Diodes-FabTech.
-Mr. C.H.
-Chen, who was appointed President and Chief Executive Officer of the Company on March 30, 2000, and is a director of Diodes-China, is also Vice Chairman of LSC, a Lite-On Group company and the Company's largest stockholder.
+Mr. Raymond Soong, who became a director and Chairman of the Board of the Company effective March 1993, is also the Chairman of the Boards of the Lite-On Group, Lite-On Technology Corporation, Diodes-China, Diodes-Taiwan and Diodes-FabTech.

-Dr. Shing Mao, who is a director of the Company, retired in 2000 as Chairman of the Board of Lite-On Milpitas, a wholly-owned subsidiary of Taiwan Lite-On.
+Dr. Shing Mao, who is a director of the Company, retired in 2000 as Chairman of the Board of Lite-On Milpitas, a wholly-owned subsidiary of Taiwan Lite-On which merged with Lite-On Technology Corporation in 2002.
 Dr. Mao was also a director of LSC from 1989 to 2000, and since 1996, has been a director of FabTech.

 Mr. M.K.
 Lu, who has been a director of the Company since 1995, is also President of LSC and acting President of Actron Technology Corporation, both Lite-On Group companies.
 From 1983 to 1990, Mr. Lu was General Manager/Vice President of Silitek.
-Mr. Lu is also a director of Diodes-China.
+Mr. Lu is also a director of Diodes-China and Diodes-FabTech.

 Mr. Michael Giordano, a director of the Company and Senior Vice President-Investment Consulting at the investment-banking firm of UBS PaineWebber, Inc., has, from time to time, assisted directors and executive officers of the Company in stock option exercises and subsequent stock sales of the Company's Common Stock.
 Mr. Giordano is also the pension consultant for the Company's 401(k) plan.
 Mr. Giordano has, from time to time, assisted directors and officers of the Company and LSC in stock transactions.
-Compensation received by Mr. Giordano for services rendered to the Company and LSC for services other than as a director in 2001 was less than \$40,000.
+Compensation received by Mr. Giordano for services rendered to the Company and LSC for services other than as a director in 2002 was less than \$20,000.

-Mr. John Stich, a director of the Company, is also President and CEO of The Asian Network.
-During 2001, Mr. Stich received approximately \$6,700 as a marketing consultant to the Company.
+Mr. John M. Stich, a director of the Company, is also President and CEO of The Asian Network.
+Mr. Stich has previously received fees as a marketing consultant to the Company.
+During 2002, Mr. Stich did not perform marketing consulting services for the Company, and thus received no fees.

-Dr. Keh-Shew Lu, a director of the Company, retired as Senior Vice President of TI and manager of Worldwide Mixed-Signal Products--Semiconductor Group in 2001.
-During 2001, Dr. Lu received approximately \$38,000 as an engineering consultant to the Company.
+Dr. Keh-Shew Lu, a director of the Company, retired as Senior Vice President of TI and manager of Worldwide Mixed-Signal Products - Semiconductor Group in 2001.
+During 2002, Dr. Lu received approximately \$46,000 as an engineering consultant to the Company.
+Dr. Lu is also a director of Lite-On Technology Corporation.

-Mr. Mark King, the Company's Vice President of Sales and Marketing, has a \$100,000 investment in one of the Company's computer software vendors (a privately-held company).
+Mr. Mark A. King, the Company's Vice President of Sales and Marketing, has a \$100,000 investment in one of the Company's computer software vendors (a privately-held company).
 Mr. King's investment was made subsequent to the Company's purchase of the software, which is used for quotation and channel management.
-Fees paid to this software vendor in 2001, including annual software maintenance, were approximately \$35,000.
+Fees paid to this software vendor in 2002, including annual software maintenance, were approximately \$35,000.